Islay, Jura & Colonsay

 Monday: The Oa peninsula

-The south coast of the Oa peninsula, from Kilnaughton Chapel to the Mull of Oa, via the ruined farming township of Lurabus and spectacular Dun Athad on its narrow headland.
+Today we will walk along the south coast of the Oa peninsula, from Kilnaughton Chapel to the Mull of Oa, via the ruined farming township of Lurabus and spectacular Dun Athad on its narrow headland.
 'Bus' is a norse ending, meaning farm.
-That there are at least a couple of dozen 'bus' place names on Islay shows the extent of the viking influence here in the far west a millennium ago.
-That good visibility reveals the Irish coast from the Mull of Oa is a reminder of even older links between Islay and Ireland, perpetuated in Gaelic place names and the Gaelic speech of many Ilich (Islay people).
-A much harder day, with quite a bit of up and down along a hilly coast and above high cliffs.
-Some of the route follows old pathways, while as much is across rough hill.
+That there are at least a couple of dozen 'bus' place names on Islay shows the extent of the Viking influence here in the far west a millennium ago, and the good visibility that reveals the Irish coast from the Mull of Oa is a reminder of even older links between Islay and Ireland, perpetuated in Gaelic place names and the Gaelic speech of many Ilich (Islay people).
+This is a much harder day, with quite a bit of up and down along a hilly coast and above high cliffs.
+Some of the route follows old pathways, while as much is across rough hillsides

 Tuesday: Sgorr nam Faoileann

 We will start the day with a visit to one of the eight whisky distilleries on Islay.